msarit/aritdev/_posts/2018-09-03-lessons-agility.md

 On the other hand, I believe there were standards we could’ve adopted to minimize having to guess about someone’s availability or continued interest.
 Something like

 > “If I’m unreachable for 3 consecutive business days with no explanation, assume you can carry on without my input.”

+{% include tweet-card.html quote="No matter how eager I was to forge ahead with our group project and push things along, I had to learn to respect and honor the human being behind the code." %}

 ## **Local Impact/Global Perspective**